mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 <span style="color: cyan">~/examplerepo</span> <span style="color: lightgreen">(branchB|MERGING)</span>$
 </div>

-To make that change permanent, I added my `export PS1` line to my `~/.bashrc` file, and now I have my custom terminal every time I start a new bash shell.
+To make that change permanent, I added my `export PS1` line to my `~/.bashrc` file, and now I have my custom terminal every time I start a new bash shell and `cd` into a git repo.

 ## Integrating git into the bash shell prompt on Nix